London is heaven for anyone who appreciates all forms of art.

 Located in London’s New Cross, Goldsmiths University is known for its artiness and they have set up a contemporary arts institution in a Grade II-listed building that used to be a Victorian bathhouse.

 Hauser & Wirth is an internationally renowned chain of galleries which happens to have its London branch on Saville Row in Mayfair.
-They have exhibits of modern art from both new and professional artists from all over the world, which is displayed across two exhibition spaces; the North and the South Galleries.
+They have exhibits of modern art from both new and professional artists from all over the world, which are displayed across two exhibition spaces; the North and the South Galleries.

 If you like to hang out in cool places in London, then the Southbank Centre will not leave you disappointed and the Hayward Gallery is no exception, with its world-famous contemporary art exhibits.